kaivantaylor/Tomodachi-Python-Bot/README.txt

 |                                                      Welcome to the README for Kai_Bot!
 |---------------------------------------------------------------------------------------------------------------------------------------
 |
-| UPDATE MARCH 1, 2019 - ADDED SERVER TO ALLOW 24/7 FUNCTIONALITY.
-WILL BE LOOKING INTO RELEASING FOR PUBLIC USE.
 |
 | This discord bot serves the purpose to respond to commands, and play music.
 Further features are being implemented.
 |